-1. Contact Information:

-Complainant's Name:

-Address:

-City, State and Zip Code:

-Telephone: (home/work) (cell)

-What are the most convenient days and times for RCTC to contact you about this complaint?
+1. Contact Information: Complainant's Name: Address: City, State and Zip Code: Telephone: (home/work) (cell) What are the most conveni ent days and times for RCTC to contact you about this co mplaint?
 2. Are you filing this complaint on your own behalf?
-Yes: $\Box$ No: $\Box$

-If you answered yes, please go to question #3.

-If you answered no, please explain why you have filed for a third party:

-If you answered no, please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party.
-Yes: $\Box$ No: $\Box$
+Yes: \square No: \square If you answered yes, pleas e go to question #3.
+If you answered no, please e explain why you have filed for a third party: , e confirm that you have obtained the permission of the filing on behalf of a third party.
+Yes: \Box No: \Box

+Check (\square) all categories below that apply to the act(s) of discrimination. a.
+Race b.
+Color c.
+National Origin 4.
+Date and place of alleged discriminatory action(s): Include the earliest date of discrimination and the most recent date of discrimination: Date:Location: Date:Location: 5.
+How were you discriminated against?
+Describe the nature of the action, decision, or conditions of the alleged discrimination.
+Explain as clearly as possible what happened and why you believe your protected status was a factor in the discrimination.
+Include how other persons were treated differently from you.
+(Attach additional page(s) if necessary).
+6. Names of individuals responsible for the discriminatory action(s): υ.
+Names of marviadas responsible for the discriminatory denotics).